Cloudxtreme/engine-2/docs/pages/developer_guide/object_types/object_types_overview.md

    (example: `WeaponObjectType`).
 The ObjectService will automatically load and register object types and make them available to the ObjectService.

- 2. A `createObjectType` statement.
+ 2. A `combine` statement.
 This function does the heavy lifting of combining the traits of various object types together, validation, and life cycle management, It returns a function that when called will build an object of the prepared type.